New! plugin

 Credits

-Michael Edelstone designed and organized the project with big-time assistance from Nick Wing on the color calculations.
+Michael Edelstone designed and organized the project with major assistance from Nick Wing on the color calculations.

 We use these amazing open-source libraries across the project: